 One of the most important bits of equipment for a healthy cannabis plant is the light you use to grow it.

-Lighting is essential to your cannabis plant and there are a few different grow lights to choose from, such as LED, HID or fluorescent.
+Lighting is essential to your cannabis plant and there are usually 3 different types of grow lights to choose from: LED, HID or fluorescent.

 Can you grow weed with a black light?

 1. Cannabis plants need a certain spectrum of light to grow properly

 During the vegetative state, a weed plant requires a lot of blue spectrum light wavelengths to grow short and fat, thus producing a lot of leaves.
 When it comes time for flowering, a weed plant requires lots of red spectrum light wavelengths to grow tall and produce buds.
 Black lights simply don’t have enough of either of these light spectrums to be effective.
 They do usually emit some red and some blue spectrum light, but just not enough to be very effective.

 2. Black lights tend to get hot very quickly

 This is a big problem when it comes to growing weed.
 Cannabis plants require a very specific, regulated temperature to grow well.
 If the temperature is too hot, the leaves wilt, and mold and humidity become big issue.
 Black lights heat up the grow area too much, thus making them a bad choice for growing weed.